-B. Building Discipline Policies
+BD.
+Building Discipline Policies

 All building discipline procedures shall be those outlined in the District Student Conduct Code.
 Building level procedures shall include any necessary procedures for implementing the District policy and shall be reviewed annually at the building level.
+All teachers unit members shall be provided with a copy and /or update of the building discipline codes at the first staff meeting of each school year.
+The District's policy on student discipline will be posted on the District's website and listed in each building's staff handbook.

-Additionally, the building or District procedures shall include: feedback to appropriate teachers on disciplinary actions; staff procedures for dealing with discipline; and methods for informing teachers of students who present safety/behavioral concerns.
+Additionally, the building or District procedures shall include: feedback to appropriate teachers unit members on disciplinary actions; staff procedures for dealing with discipline; and methods for informing teachers unit members of students who present safety/behavioral concerns.

-C. Building Discipline Inservice
+CE.
+Building Discipline Inservice

 The District shall, on an on-going basis, provide appropriate inservice or training on discipline topics, including legal issues surrounding student discipline and methods for intervening in crisis situations.
-The District will also provide training for case managers and counselors regarding behavior plans under IDEA/Section 504 and when information may be shared with staff.
+The District will also provide training for case managers and counselors regarding behavior plans under IDEA-Section/504 and when information may be shared with staff.